sp00k5/CyberSoc/NOTES/Linux.md

 | file | Determine the type of a file |
 | find | Used to find files and directories and perform subsequent operations on them |
 | sudo | Allows users to run commands with privileges that only root user have |

+## Slide (3)

+**Directory** - file system cataloging structure which contains references to other computer files.
+The Linux operating system as a whole is broken down into these defines the directory structure and directory contents in Unix-like operating systems